 Explore the latest in cancer epidemiology, including trends in incidence and outcomes of breast, prostate, lung, and colorectal cancers.

-This meta-analysis examines the incidence of breast cancer in women with schizophrenia.
+This population-based study examines the prevalence of cancer in patients with hidradenitis suppurativa.

 Customize your JAMA Network experience by selecting one or more topics from the list below.

 Create a personal account or sign in to: